-The difficulty level is incremental.
-Starting from single syllable sounds, we will gradually move onto more complex sentence structures.
-These simple yet exercises will help you finely tune your ears to the subtle differences in sounds that you may not have been aware of.
+Starting from single-syllable words, we will gradually move onto more complex sentence structures.
+These simple exercises will help you finely tune your ears to the subtle differences in sounds that you may not have been aware of.

 Being able to identify, extract and distinguish individual sounds is an important step that we should take before we engage in more practical hands-on exercises.

-Each section includes with a vowel training exercise.
+Each section includes a vowel training exercise.
 The pattern shown in the above screenshot is a combination of the target sound together with the schwa sound.
-These basic but effective drills will help you become more accustomed to the natural rhythm of stressed and unstressed syllables, which is a key characteristic of British English pronunciation.
+These simple and straight-forward drills will help you become more accustomed to the natural rhythm of stressed and unstressed syllables which is a key characteristic of British English pronunciation.